ajsb85/angular-material-accordion/README.md

 ## Usage

-Include the script and CSS files in you HTML and add `ngMaterialSidemenu` in you module.
+Include the script and CSS files in you HTML and add `ngMaterialAccordion` in you module.
 Also this module has support for browserify or wiredep.

 ```html
 <link rel="stylesheet" href="path/to/angular-material-accordion.css">